 Ms Dara Duggan

-Currently the core textbook used in first, second and third year in all three languages offered is a digital ebook on an iPad.
+Currently, the core textbook used in 1st, 2nd and 3rd year in all three languages offered is also available as a digital resource on students’ iPads.
 The use of ICT in the modern language department is an important element of our teaching, complementing the more traditional methods that we also depend upon.
 There is a wide range of foreign language books, magazines and DVDs available in the school Library.

 In past years we have organised valuable, enjoyable trips to Barcelona, Paris, Saint Raphäel (near Nice), Berlin and Cuneo (Italy).
 The trip to Cuneo, near Turin, involves a school exchange begun in 1992.

-Pupils from Alexandra College have also had the opportunity to visit Greece, Italy and Portugal in the last two years, as part of our involvement in a Comenius Project involving pupils and teachers from seven other European countries.
+Pupils from Alexandra College visited Greece, Italy and Portugal as part of our involvement in a Comenius Project involving pupils and teachers from seven other European countries.

 Excursions to attend a foreign language film, play or exhibition are always highlights in the modern language calendar in Alexandra College.
 Previous such outings include: